obiwanus/focus-zig/LOG.md

 # TODO
+- Replace selection when typing
+- [ui] When pressing home, jump back only to the indented code
 - Multiple cursors
 - [optimisation] Highlighting syntax:
     - Implement a few languages, not just Zig
     - Measure how expensive it is to rehighlight everything
 - [bug] Colors are off when non-ascii bytes are present (tokenizer doesn't support utf-8)
-- [ui] When pressing home, jump back only to the indented code
 - [ui] When drawing a buffer with a conflict we need to ask what to do
 - [tech-debt] When scanning the root folder, ignore the ignored folders right away (modify dir walker)
 - [tech-debt] When building a directory tree, see if we can use a memory arena